da21510/avl.github.io/principles/remote.md

 * Ability to hire candidates with children or pets at home.
 * Our hiring is not limited to cities with very high cost of living.
 * Freedom for employees to relocated to a city with lower cost of living, e.g. central and southern Taiwan.
+* Easier and quicker to attract candidates and hire.
+Savings in time and money on hiring process.

 ### Productivity Gains
 * Time and money saved on long commutes.
 Long commutes can be stressful and lower productivity.